myrtp/bootcamp-23-04-myrto/README.md

 - Open a new terminal.
 - Navigate to: `cd restapi`
 - Run the command: `mvn spring-boot:run`
+-
+1. Set up the database locally:
+    - Navigate to path:`database/src/main/resources`
+    - Run the migrations in PostgreSQL console: `V1__init_reddit_database.sql` and `V2__init_reddit_database.sql`

-1. Start the backend server:
+2. Start the backend server:
    Run ReastApiApplication

-2. Start the frontend development server:
+3. Start the frontend development server:
     - Open a new terminal.
     - Navigate to: `cd react-reddit-app`
     - Run the command: `npm start`